 Teaching geography to middle school students?
-This will be an invaluable resource for you as you plan out your middle school geography lessons.
+This will be an invaluable resource for you as you plan out your middle school geography or social studies lessons.

 This post contains affiliate links.

 I came across the Trail Guide to World Geography a few years ago and loved it because of the flexibility it offers.
 I like to have many options available so I can pick which learning activities work best for my kids.

 The Trail Guide offers research questions, notebooking, map work, and suggestions for hands-on activities like cooking and art.

 It also shows you how to present the information to kids from 2nd – 12th grade!
 We used it during the middle school years, but it is easily a program that you can use with children of multiple ages (which is very cost-effective!).

 A big plus for me was also the Trail Guide’s link to literature.

 The first 27 weeks of the Trail Guide cover world geography and the last 9 lessons tie everything together with a unit study based on one of our favorite books – Around the World in 80 Days.